 Creating multiple LLCs is not legally required.
 However, many owners prefer to keep their properties separate.
 Multiple LLCs allow for:

-• Increased tax benefits – each LLC can have its own tax structure, this can help you decrease tax spending as you can determine which structure is most efficient for each property
+- Increased tax benefits – Each LLC can have its own tax structure, which can help decrease tax spending by allowing you to determine which structure is most efficient for each property.

 How Much Does it Cost to Form an LLC?